SRGBmods/qmk-8051/readme.md

 >[!CAUTION]
 > This project is **experimental**.
 > You might brick your keyboard.
-I'm not responsible for any damage you've done using this software.
+I'm not responsible for any damage you would do using this software.
-> And I would not flash this QMK on my daily use keyboard.
+> I don't recommend flashing this QMK on your daily use keyboard.

 ## I. What works and what not

-The translation from AVR/ARM to 8051, or more precisely, from **gcc** to **sdcc** compiler, is not without some serious hassle.
+The translation from AVR/ARM to 8051, or more precisely, from **GCC** to **SDCC** compiler, is not without some serious hassle.
 A lot of functions are untested, or not working (yet), I hope I can find a way to solve over time.
 - [X] Common functions should works, I tested layers, CapWords and ConsumerKey.
 - [x] Encoder.
 - [x] NKRO.
-- [x] :warning:MouseKey   : untested, but compiled, should works.
+- [x] MouseKey.
 - [x] :warning:Console    : not working, I'm using UART0 for debugging.

+- [ ] **Vial**                : not working, cannot even enumerate USB device. debuggin...
 - [x] :warning:CH555 USB stack: work OK enough.
 But dead simple.
 I tweak the sample code from CH555's Manufacturer(WCH) a bit to make it work with QMK.
 Definitely need some refactoring.
 - [x] :warning:SCAN matrix: might need optimization.
 QMK use pointer for accessing GPIO.
-However, 8051 requires direct access to SFR for that.
+However, for 8051, pointer cannot be used to access peripheral registers.
 My work-around introduces some delay, but I'm not sure if it affects the scan time or not.
 - [ ] LED matrix : untested, but 8051 is probably too slow for that.
 For HFD801KJC keyboards, they have built-in LED matrix hardware, I might write driver for it later.
 - [ ] Bluetooth  : untested.
 All HFD801KJC keyboards I know comes with HS6620B BLE module.
 I recorded the whole MCU-BLE communication and definitely will cover bluetooth in the future.
 - [ ] EEPROM     : transient EEPROM works, but might need some optimization.
-I got a bunch of compiler *Warning* about `casting between pointer and literal`.
+I got a bunch of compiler ***warning 88:*** `cast of LITERAL value to 'generic' pointer`.
 Also, CH555 don't have EEPROM, might need to do some simple wear leveling driver first.

-- [ ] Vial       : not working, unfortunately.
-Got internal RAM overflow Error when link.
-Need to optimize the EEPROM driver first.
-- [ ] A major hassle of sdcc is that it doesn't have `__attribute((weak))` like gcc.
+- [ ] One important feature of GCC that QMK uses frequently, but SDCC doesn't have is `__attribute((weak))`.
 So, if you write custom functions in your keymap.c, the ones end with `*_user`, you need to delete its corresponding definition in the QMK source code.
 Similarly, if use custom matrix scan routine, or some other custom driver, you also need to delete its correspoinding definition in QMK.

 - [ ] And various other untested QMK features.

 ## II.
 How to use